 Action refers to the "movement" of the blank.
-How and where the blank flexes dictates the action.
+How and where the blank flexes dictate the action.
 A "fast" blank will flex in the upper one-third of the blank, while a slow "softer" blank will be more parabolic and flex almost over the upper three-fourths of its length.

-Extra fast, fast, moderate and slow actions refer to flex and ultimately the relative time it takes for the rod to return to the at-rest position once released from under a load.
+Extra fast, fast, moderate, and slow actions refer to flex and, ultimately, the relative time it takes for the rod to return to the at-rest position once released from under a load.
 By knowing and understanding the action of a blank, you can utilize that blank's properties to enhance a particular technique.

 Now that action is understood to describe how a blank flexes, let's look at the blank's resistance to flexing.
 The resistance to flexing is called Power.
 Power refers to the blank's resistance to flexing under load.
-Remember Newton's third law: For every action there is an equal and opposite reaction.
+Remember Newton's third law: For every action, there is an equal and opposite reaction.

-Resistance to flexing (Power) is an inherent design characteristic based upon the taper and wall thickness of the blank.
+Resistance to flexing (Power) is an inherent design characteristic based on the taper and wall thickness of the blank.
 The power for blanks may range from Ultra-Light to Heavy to even Extra Heavy - the broom handle previously discussed.

 One other note about Action and Power that further complicates the discussion and understanding is that there are no industry standards used by rod and blank manufacturers to describe Action and Power.
 You go to a car lot and see a car that gets twenty miles per gallon and goes from zero to sixty miles per hour in twelve seconds.
 You can then look at another car on the lot and see the car gets twelve miles per gallon and goes from zero to sixty in seven seconds.
-Right away you can make some distinctions, know what to expect and how it should (or should not) be used when you purchase based upon known, recognized industry standards.
+Right away, you can make some distinctions and know what to expect and how it should (or should not) be used when you purchase based upon known, recognized industry standards.

-With everything there are tradeoffs.
+With everything, there are tradeoffs.

 Although the Extra-Fast blank provides exceptional sensitivity and efficient access to the power of the blank, the Extra-Fast tip works against you somewhat while fighting the fish.
 Because the Extra-Fast blank returns to the at-rest position very quickly, the Extra-Fast tip makes it very difficult to maintain proper tension to keep the lure secure.

-Presentations and techniques that benefit from Fast action rods are jigs, Texas rigged and Carolina rigged worms.
+Presentations and techniques that benefit from Fast action rods are jigs, Texas rigged, and Carolina rigged worms.

 Moderate to Slow: